Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator is investigating why a user has been unable to use RDP to connect over the internet from their home computer to a bastion server running on an Amazon EC2 Windows instance.
 Which of the following are possible causes of this issue?
 (Choose two.)

-- [x] A network ACL associated with the bastion’s subnet is blocking the network traffic.
+- [x] A network ACL associated with the bastion's subnet is blocking the network traffic.
 - [ ] The instance does not have a private IP address.
-- [x] The route table associated with the bastion’s subnet does not have a route to the internet gateway.
+- [x] The route table associated with the bastion's subnet does not have a route to the internet gateway.
 - [ ] The security group for the instance does not have an inbound rule on port 22.
 - [ ] The security group for the instance does not have an outbound rule on port 3389.